Wombbu/react-redux-styled-components-template/README.md

+⚠️ This repository is dated.
+I do not recommend using Redux by default for your projects. ⚠️

 # A React boilerplate with all the good stuff!

 ### Typescript ✖️ React ✖️ Redux ✖️ styled-components 💅

 With built-in Redux-store, React-redux bindings and an action to fetch data from www.randomuser.me/api.